 Health, age and changing legislation

 If you let your insurance lapse, it means you're no longer covered.
-You need to think about whether you will be able to get the same cover back again, should you ever want to.
+And getting the same level of cover again, should you ever want to, may be difficult.

-As an example, new legislation means some policy options1 held in super are no longer available for new applicants at all.
-So for some people, cover that was once in place and then lapsed is now gone for good.
+As an example, changes to super legislation mean some policy options1 held in super are no longer available for new applicants at all.
+So in this instance, cover that was once in place and then lapsed is now gone for good.

 It pays to stay protected

 While you need to understand your own circumstances and changing needs, often one of the main reasons customers let their insurance lapse is to save money.

 An insurance policy may be yet another expense in your budget but ironically, not being covered for an event that actually happens can be far more expensive than the cost of a policy.

 Insurance can give you peace of mind as you near retirement.
 If you need to claim, your regular super payments may be covered too so you’d continue boosting your retirement savings even if you’re out of action.

 How to manage the affordability of insurance

 As dependents leave home and your debt levels reduce, you should probably reconsider the level of cover you need and have.
 The key is to make sure your insurance always meets your current needs.